-Mr. Kohout focuses on all aspects of owning a closely-held business, including on-going income tax planning, governance and management issues, business succession planning, estate planning, and the sale process.
-Mr. Kohout’s background in income tax (and state income tax issues) is helpful in juggling the many issues inherent in family ownership.
+Jason focuses on all aspects of owning a closely-held business, including on-going income tax planning, governance and management issues, business succession planning, estate planning, and the sale process.
+Jason's background in income tax (and state income tax issues) is helpful in juggling the many issues inherent in family ownership.

 He has advised both donors and charities on how to facilitate tax-advantaged charitable contributions, including contributions of interests in operating entities and in highly appreciated assets.
 He has formed numerous special purpose charitable vehicles, including charitable remainder unitrusts, charitable lead trusts, private foundations, and supporting organizations.

-Aside from his estate and trusts work, Mr. Kohout’s practice includes a wide variety of corporate matters.
+Aside from his estate and trusts work, Jason's practice includes a wide variety of corporate matters.
 He has experience with mergers and acquisitions, internal business reorganizations, and start-up businesses.

-In 2013 and 2014, Mr. Kohout was selected for inclusion in the Wisconsin Super Lawyers – Rising Stars® lists.
+In 2013 and 2014, Jason was selected for inclusion in the Wisconsin Super Lawyers – Rising Stars® lists.

-In 2015, Mr. Kohout was named a Wisconsin Law Journal “Up and Coming Attorney.”
+In 2015, Jason was named a Wisconsin Law Journal “Up and Coming Attorney.”